 As you prepare to begin your educational journey, we would like to share some important information with you.
 Specifically, we want to answer the question that is usually at the top of the list for most international students: Do I have to take an English class?

 UB is committed to ensuring that all international students are fully prepared to be successful in their programs of study.
-To help all students achieve the goals of academic excellence and the sophisticated use of English at the university, UB has developed a sequence of English courses that comprise Communicative Literacy.
+To help all students achieve the goals of academic excellence and the sophisticated use of English at the university, UB has developed the communication literacy sequence of English courses.

-International undergraduate students studying at UB who are non-native speakers of English are placed into the Communicative Literacy English course sequence primarily on the basis of standardized English proficiency exam scores from tests such as the TOEFL iBT or the IELTS.
+International undergraduate students studying at UB who are non-native speakers of English are placed into the communication literacy course sequence.

-Students will be placed in “Z” sections of English courses according to their individual English language proficiency.
+Students will be placed in English courses according to their individual English language proficiency.
 These courses could include one or more of the courses below.

 ELI 100 — Introduction to Academic Writing: The ELI 100 course prepares international student writers of English for the UB Curriculum’s Communications Literacy course sequence.
 Students will be introduced to the conventions of academic writing that are common across American universities.
 This course will examine varied types and styles of written texts, the variety of audiences these texts address, and the multiple purposes that written communications serve.
 In particular, this course will focus on the analysis, development, and revision of student writing, with special attention paid to argument structure and the effective use of formal written grammar.